-This novel tracking system will contribute to regional missile defense, providing fire-control quality tracking data (which the SDA Tranche tracking satellites are unable to provide) on hypersonic, ballistic, and potentially even cruise missile threats (should they be traveling fast and hot enough for the sensors to pick them up) for hand-over to missile defense sensors for engagement.68 According to the MDA Director, Vice Admiral Jon Hill:
+This novel tracking system will contribute to regional missile defense, providing fire-control quality tracking data (which the SDA Tranche tracking satellites are unable to provide) on hypersonic, ballistic, and potentially even cruise missile threats (should they be travelling fast and hot enough for the sensors to pick them up) for hand-over to missile defense sensors for engagement.
+According to the former MDA Director, Vice Admiral Jon Hill:

 That's how we handle the global maneuver problem.
 If you don't have a sensor, tracking from launch all the way through demise, there's a period of uncertainty in that track.
-And what we don't want to do is launch a weapon that then opens a seeker and there's nothing there, because the target has maneuvered.69
+And what we don't want to do is launch a weapon that then opens a seeker and there's nothing there, because the target has maneuvered.

-HBTSS will be a critical asset for the mission to destroy hypersonic missile threats in the glide phase of their flight, before they get to the terminal phase where they can begin to undertake maneuvering that will stress missile defenses.
+HBTSS will be a critical asset for the mission to destroy hypersonic missile threats in the glide phase of their flight, https://breakingdefense.com/2021/06/mda-director-sees-new-space-investment/.